jongha/clickoncedm/README.md

 * SMTPServer: SMTP Server and Post list.
 It can be multiple SMTP Servers separated by semicolon(;).
 * Workspace: Workspace is managed directory by this application.
 It can be contained queue file, success and error logs.
 * BlockCount: Sending count per one program loop.
 * BlockSleep: Delay time after sending.
+(Millisecond)

 ### Web.config in ClickOnceDMAdmin